asyncapi/generator/apps/generator/docs/usage.md

 ARGUMENTS
-  ASYNCAPI  - Local path, url or context-name pointing to AsyncAPI file TEMPLATE  - Name of the generator template like for example @asyncapi/html-template or https://github.com/asyncapi/html-template
+  ASYNCAPI  - Local path, url or context-name pointing to AsyncAPI file TEMPLATE  - Name of the generator template like for example @asyncapi/html-template@3.0.0 --use-new-generator or https://github.com/asyncapi/html-template

 FLAGS
   -d, --disable-hook=<value>...
 Disable a specific hook type or hooks from a given hook type